Jane Clayton

 I’m a relational, integrative psychotherapist with a humanistic foundation, informed by trauma, attachment, somatic, and existential approaches.
 In practice, this means I’m emotionally present, collaborative, and actively engaged.
 I’m not a blank slate, and I don’t offer quick fixes or purely cognitive strategies – instead, I work with you to explore and understand your experiences in a safe, supportive way.

-Sessions take place in my private, garden-based therapy room — a calm, contained space that many clients describe as safe, cosy, and welcoming.
-My approach is grounded in warmth, humour, curiosity, and honesty, alongside deep compassion and a strong understanding of trauma.
-My own lived experience of loss, breakdown, recovery, and profound life transitions means I can stay present with shame, grief, anger, or despair without judgement.
-You don’t need to protect me from your truth.
+Sessions take place in my private, garden-based therapy room.
+My approach is grounded in warmth, humour, curiosity, and honesty, and my own lived experience of loss, breakdown, recovery, and life transitions means I can stay present with shame, grief, anger, or despair without judgement.

 My first session